Guitarheroua/boardgames-translations/FoggyIsland/language/en/GamePlay.md

 3. Players note their score somewhere.
 4. Players remove their character tokens from the "Island Map", and form the character tokens piles
 5. Players choose 5 character tokens and shuffle their piles.
 6. Round starts again.
-Second player become first in this round.
+Second player becomes first in this round.

 > Note: Game lasts 2 rounds.
 The winner of the game is the player who scores more victory points.